Ikromjon1998/welcome-young-developers/docs/Session-3.md

 - **Structure:** It organizes content on the page.
 - **Presentation:** It helps browsers understand how to display your content.
-- **Accessibility:** It makes your site accessible to everyone, including those with disabilities.

 ## 🔍 **Exploring HTML Elements**